tobiaskortus/covid19-search/web_application/backend/README.md

 groupFilters = (arr) => {...}
 ```

-Those grouped filters are then applied based on the filter category to the document ids that are matched to the current search term in parralel, using either the function `filterByCountries`, `filterByAuthor` or `filterByInstitution`.
+Those grouped filters are then applied based on the filter category to the document ids that are matched to the current search term in parallel, using either the function `filterByCountries`, `filterByAuthor` or `filterByInstitution`.
 Afterward the results are merged using the same intersection technique as previously described in [Document Intersection](#document-intersection), as this technique has proven to be more efficient than applying the filters recursive on the list of document ids.

 ```javascript